-- 1.27 community members. - The details of the consultation process and the summary of 1.28 feedback received are included in Appendix B.
+- 1.27 The River Don Corridor Framework project has been developed with the involvement of a wide range of stakeholders and community members. - 1.28 The details of the consultation process and the summary of feedback received are included in Appendix B.